schwa1997/change/docs/webDevelopment/06-IoT/5-data.md

 ---
 sidebar_position: 5
-title: 5- Understand the data flow
+title: 5-Understand the data flow
 ---

 ## Message Types used in LoRaWAN